patrickmguimaraes/msc-app/README.md

 ## IBM MSC SERVER

-This is a web project with Express on NodeJS, made to be a server application for the MSC.
+This is a web project configureted with Express framework for Node.js, made to be a server application for the MSC.
 When configureted and running, it listens GET and POST calls, managing informations stored on IBM Cloudant.

 [![](https://img.shields.io/badge/IBM%20Cloud-powered-blue.svg)](https://bluemix.net)
 ![Platform](https://img.shields.io/badge/platform-NODE-lightgrey.svg?style=flat)